codelab-fun/codelab/README.md

 - fix scoring issue - in a multiple-answer question, if one correct answer is selected and one incorrect, the score still increases by 1; it should only increase if ALL correct answers have been selected (there also seems to be an issue with switching Observable to BehaviorSubject)
 - set opacity on completed quiz in QuizSelectionComponent (doesn't seem to be setting, need to look at the ngStyle and CSS)
 - status field - I added status variable types to the Quiz interface, but if I remove all the "status: ''" from quiz.ts, it will complain and give an error.
 I should be able to set it initially somewhere else and have it update as needed.
-- saveHighScores function -- check if limit MAX_LENGTH is applied to how many scores can be saved per quizId/milestone
+- saveHighScores function -- doesn't seem to throw error if quiz is taken more than MAX_LENGTH times, weird
 - add another animation to mat-grid-tile in QuizSelectionComponent - probably need to create a separate file for the new animation and link it
 - add previous user answers text for single-answer questions in QuizQuestionComponent template
 - get rid of "selected" field in Option model and use an 'inferred' selected variable instead???